 The point of Deterding’s (2014) analogy is that much of UX today is not all that different from the Men in Grey.
 Is UX about helping people or is it about capturing more of their time?
-This calls to mind the work of Ivan Illich, a Catholic priest who became famous for his arguments about the manipulative nature of many of today’s products and institutions.
+This calls to mind the work of Ivan Illich, who became famous for his arguments about the manipulative nature of many of today’s products and institutions.

 In Deschooling Society (1971), Illich argued that modern man is not only less active and less creative but also lonelier than we used to be, living a siloed existence devoid of thriving convivial relationships.
 To this one could add the signature effect of Deterding’s Men in Grey: We also now live hurried, distracted, less contemplative lives.
 The more time we “save,” the more overwhelmed and stressed out we become.
 Perhaps “saving time” in turn requires us to focus on time more than we should in the first place.